 Of course, it’s important that you address evergreen topics that are relevant to your business.
 If you sell office supplies, relevant evergreen topics might include “how to keep your desk organized” or “different pen types and when to use them.”
 If you’re looking to generate leads for your landscaping business, a post on what types of plants work best in your climate would work as an evergreen article.

 The problem with generating good evergreen ideas is that often it feels as if the best topics have already been covered, maybe even in excess.
 In this case, the key will be to add a unique viewpoint to a popular topic, or go into more depth and provide additional details.
 Look for long-tail keywords that have volume but not super-high competition.
-If you have a specific niche, you may find that there is less content on the web about your topic, making your evergreens even more valuable.
+If you have a specific niche market, you may find that there is less content on the web about your topic, making your evergreens even more valuable.

 Here are some specific examples of what would be considered evergreen articles.